Aesthetics FAQ //

 Dermaplaning is a more intensive method of achieving many of the goals of microdermabrasion, using controlled surgical scraping.
 It is typically the choice to reduce the appearance of acne scarring, fine lines, and wrinkles.
 Dermaplaning techniques also double as a hair reduction method.

 Yes.
 While microdermabrasion and dermaplane techniques work on the surface, laser and micro-needling target the deeper skin layers.
 Both laser and IPL skin rejuvenation use light that’s absorbed in the collagen layer of the dermis.
 This triggers part of the body’s natural healing response.
 New collagen production boosts the outer skin layers, creating a smoother, more even appearance.

 Aspen Medical Aesthetics uses both Laser Genesis™ and Limelight, an intense pulsed light system that uses a broader spectrum of light than lasers.
 Each system has its optimal skin conditions, customizing each patient’s treatment.
 Micro-needling stimulates new collagen production through a minimally-invasive technique that perforates the outer skin layers with very fine needles.
 As new collagen production starts, scars, stretch marks, and fine lines fade with the new tissue production.

 Does Aspen Medical Aesthetics use peels, facials, or waxing?

 Though many new technologies appear in the aesthetics field, there’s still room for tried and true procedures, and Aspen Medical Aesthetics uses many of these when a patient’s conditions warrant them.
 Chemical peels range from superficial to medical grade.
 Each is chosen based on the patient’s skin care goals.
 From a mild refresh to aggressive pigment correction, the full range of peel effects can be accessed.
-Medically-enhanced facials target a variety of skin needs, such as:
+We have a variety of medically-enhanced facials to target skin needs, such as:

 What cosmetic injections are done through Aspen Medical Aesthetics?